 Civic Engagement & Service

-Bulls Service Break
+Bulls Service Breaks

-Bulls Service Breaks (BSB) is the USF Tampa campus alternative service breaks program in the CLCE.
-The goal of the experience is to engage in immersive, reflective programs and services focused on moving students from Volunteers to Conscientious to Community Collaborators on the Community Collaborator Continuum.
-BSB is a part of a national movement whose purpose is to raise awareness of root causes of social issues and injustices through education, direct service, and immersive cultural exchange.
+The goal of the experiences is to engage in immersive, reflective programs and services focused on moving students from Volunteers to Conscientious to Community Collaborators on the Community Collaborator Continuum.
+BSB is a part of a national movement designed to raise awareness of root causes of social issues and injustices through education, direct service, and immersive cultural exchange.
 Each BSB trip is rooted in the Break Away Nine Components of a Quality Alternative Break, which are: strong direct service, orientation, education, training, reflection, reorientation, diversity and social justice, and full engagement.
-The social issues explored on each BSB Trip align with the UN Sustainable Development Goals.
+The social issues explored on each BSB trip align with the UN Sustainable Development Goals.

 • Pre-Trip Transformation: Prepare participants for on-site, immersive experience and provide initial education, orientation and training about site-specific social issues